 Chriss has 17 points, hot-shooting Suns beat Hornets 120-103

-The Phoenix Suns were 20th in the NBA in field goal percentage, making 45 percent of their shots on the season.
-Marquese Chriss scored 17 points and the Suns shot a season-best 59.7 percent in a 120-103 victory over the Charlotte Hornets.
+Marquese Chriss scored 17 points and the Phoenix Suns shot a season-best 59.7 percent from the field Thursday night in a 120-103 victory over the Charlotte Hornets.

 Add your comments below